Walking a Dog After Eating: What Every Owner Should Know

 Rule 7: Stay Consistent

-Understanding the Risk of Bloat
+Understanding the Risk of Bloat in Dogs

 What Is Gastric Dilatation-Volvulus (GDV)?

-Gastric Dilatation-Volvulus is a life-threatening condition where the stomach fills with gas and twists.
+Gastric Dilatation Volvulus (GDV) is a life‑threatening condition where a dog’s stomach fills with gas and twists.
+It can develop quickly, and without immediate emergency treatment, it can be fatal.

-Breeds Most at Risk
+Breeds Most at Risk of GDV

-Large and giant breeds such as:
+Large and giant breeds are particularly vulnerable to bloat, including:

 • Great Danes